cyberAkeshan/LIG_docu/README.md

 **UseCase**
 As a User i want to see the nearest supermarket based up from my location to know where I can shop my groceries (Effort hight) is done when...
-*...you can see the nearest supermarket
+* ... you can see the nearest supermarket
-*...you can filter your favourite supermarkets
+* ... you can filter your favourite supermarkets
-*...you can open and navigate in google maps
+* ... you can open and navigate in google maps

 #### 3.1.6 Settings
 The user can configure and personalise the app.